-What does Killer Queen mean?
+What do you think Killer Queen means?

 Queen: Killer Queen Meaning